Disclosure: Things That Fold earns commission from links on our site.

 Although this wasn’t mentioned on the Amazon page, the box refers to the unit as “Ice Cream Folding Humidifier”.
 The tiered cup topped with a white disk kind of resembles an ice cream cone.
 Although I only found it in blue online the box shows that it also is available in pink and yellow.
 I like the cheery blue color, although I would prefer if it were available in a more grown-up white that would not stand out so much.

-For around $18, I feel like you get what you pay for.
+For the price, I feel like you get what you pay for.
 Not terribly expensive, but just enough that you are paying for the innovative concept.
-If it didn’t fold I wouldn’t pay more than $8 for such a basic item.
+If it didn’t fold I wouldn’t pay much for such a basic item.

 Where to Buy